vikingdata/articles/databases/snowflake/techniques/realistic_data_generation.md

 ## Notes
 * The function at the end is SLOW.
 This needs to be improved.
 * You could ignore the function call with an "EXECUTE IMMEDIATE ".
 But in case you wanted just to recreate that table, you could call just the function.
+* You could make one function to take three arguemnts
+   * first argument is first table
+   * second arguement is second table
+   * third arguement is a random number of the amount of ids you want from the second table for each id if the first table.
+* Or you could make a variety of functions to join tables.